e-rotaract/e-rotaract.github.io/index.md

 title: Make our world a better&nbsp;place!
 description: We are e-Rotaract Beyond Frontiers,<br>And we are here to hear your idea, let's&nbsp;do&nbsp;it!

-site-menu: true     # show the default site menu
+site-links: true     # show the default site menu
-menu:
+links:
     - name: "Join us!"
       icon: "fa fa-hands-helping"
       url: "#join"